alexhokl/notes/cli.md

 - if you are prompting for a password, do not print it as the user types
   - this is done by turning off echo in the terminal
 - let the user escape
-  - if your program hangs on network I/O etc, always make Ctrl-C still work.
-If
-  - it is a wrapper around program execution where Ctrl-C can’t quit, make it clear how to do that
+  - if your program hangs on network I/O etc, always make `Ctrl-C` still work.
+If it is a wrapper around program execution where `Ctrl-C` can’t quit, make it clear how to do that
+- if it is an interactive program, `Ctrl-C` should stop the operation but not quitting the program
+- if it is an interactive program, pressing `q` should quit the program
+- support of `Ctrl-E` to move the cursor to the end of the line
+- support of `Ctrl-A` to move the cursor to the beginning of the line
+- support of `Ctrl-U` to delete all characters before the cursor
+- support of `Ctrl-K` to delete all characters after the cursor
+- support of `Ctrl-Y` to paste the last deleted text
+- support of `Ctrl-W` to delete the word before the cursor

 ### Subcommands